Guelph’s Leash-Free Policy guides how we assess, build, maintain and enforce off-leash areas as our city continues to grow.

-Following the construction of Peter Misersky Park’s fenced leash-free area, we’ve begun engagement efforts to understand the community concerns and benefits of fenced leash-free areas.
+Engagement was completed in fall 2019, following construction of Peter Misersky Park’s fenced leash-free area to understand community concerns and benefits.

 Engagement on fenced leash-free areas